An Alternative Scaling for Roughness Transitions in Turbulent Flows: The Role of the Internal Boundary Layer: Introduction

-Much work has been devoted to characterizing and predicting the growth of the height of the IBL, $\delta_i$, which is typically described by a power law of the form $\delta_i/z_0 = A_0(\hat{x}/z_0)^{b_0}$, where $A_0$ and $b_0$ are constants, $z_0$ is a roughness parameter, and $\hat{x} = x - x_0$ is the streamwise distance from $x_0$, where the roughness transition occurs~\cite{elliott1958growth,townsend1965response,antonia1972aresponse,li2021experimental,gul2022experimental,cooke2024mesoscale}.
+Although the flow and structure within the IBL has received much attention from the atmospheric community~\cite{garratt1990internal}, modeling flow within the IBL remains a challenge~\cite{bou2020persistent}.
+Much effort has been made to capture the influence of IBL development on the mean velocity profiles.
+These have ranged from simple composite ``law of the wall'' solutions~\cite{elliott1958growth} to more complex, blended formulations~\cite{chamorro2009velocity,li2022modelling}.
+These models attempt to find a manner to describe to mean velocity profile across the boundary layer, and primarily use the IBL height to represent a vertical point of transition between functions, delineating regions inside and outside the IBL.
+Additionally, research has been devoted to characterizing and predicting the growth of the height of the IBL, $\delta_i$, which is typically described by a power law of the form $\delta_i/z_0 = A_0(\hat{x}/z_0)^{b_0}$, where $A_0$ and $b_0$ are constants, $z_0$ is a roughness parameter, and $\hat{x} = x - x_0$ is the streamwise distance from $x_0$, where the roughness transition occurs~\cite{elliott1958growth,townsend1965response,antonia1972aresponse,li2021experimental,gul2022experimental,cooke2024mesoscale}.
 The parameter $A_0$ seems to correlate with gradients in roughness; the growth exponent $b_0$ has widely varying reported values ($b_0 =$ 0.2-0.8), but is most commonly close to 0.8 ~\cite{gul2022experimental}. {The IBL may grow larger than the boundary layer height, $\delta$, downstream, but this does not necessarily indicate flow equilibrium}~\cite{li2021experimental}.
-Efforts to capture the influence of IBL development on the mean velocity profiles have ranged from simple composite ``law of the wall'' solutions~\cite{elliott1958growth} to more complex, blended formulations~\cite{chamorro2009velocity,li2022modelling}.
-In all these prior studies, $\delta_i$ represents a vertical point to transition between functions, delineating regions inside and outside the IBL. {Although the flow and structure within the IBL has received much attention from the atmospheric community~\cite{garratt1990internal}, modeling flow within the IBL remains a challenge~\cite{bou2020persistent}}.